OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

     ![The Go to Last Slide button highlighted in the add-in.](../images/powerpoint-tutorial-go-to-last-slide-1.png)

-1. If the web server is running, run the following command to stop the server.
+1. If the web server is running, run the following command when you want to stop the server.

     ```command&nbsp;line
     npm stop